 You must keep an eye on the platform though as that will be your home base, a place to catch your breath and assess if you are ready for more swimming or not.
 I overshot it by 20 feet or so to the west one day and it was a very active swim back to the ladder.

 The swim back to shore is also quite active so save some energy for that.
 There are several places along the north shoreline of the bay to access a ladder and get back up if you can’t make it back to the beach or to the platform in the northeast corner.
 The key is to be aware at all times of the currents, your energy levels and boat activity in the water.
 We started between 7:45 and 9 am each day and had no issue.
 Most tours come through in the mid-morning and afternoon.

 We considered going north to Arashi Beach one day but couldn’t justify it given the wonderful experience we had at Mangel Halto.
 I would post about the varieties of coral and fish, but we neglected to pack our reef ID book. 🙁

 A word about gear… We did purchase snorkeling vests and found those to be really useful while floating over the reef and especially during the active swims back to the platform or the shore.
 Also, as an inexperienced snorkeler I felt more secure in a vest.

-Also, we are both fair skinned (a curse for water babies like me!).
-I was already onto the idea of a long sleeved rash guard, but your idea of swim tights was awesome.
+We are both fair skinned (a curse for water babies like me!).
+I was already onto the idea of a long sleeved rash guard, but your idea of adding swim tights was awesome (full body rash guards).
 I felt like a big weirdo out there, but didn’t burn on my arms, shoulders, or legs.

 Overall a great trip!
 The information here was invaluable!!!